alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 ![Components Schema](images/schema.png "Schema")

-Imagine that we have a few different web services which work on different languages, environment with its own configuration set.
+**Use case**: imagine that we have a few different web services which work on different languages, environment with its own configuration set.

 What would be the approach of running applications on staging or live